 Hormones work with cellular receptor sites in cells all over your body: Your brain, skin, muscles, bones , heart, lungs, blood vessels, digestive system, joints, macula, as well as breast, uterus, ovaries, prostate, and testicles.
 They are everywhere!
 Hormones work with the receptor site like a key works with a lock on your front door.
 There is an exact key shape made for your front door lock, just like there is a specific molecule shape to your natural hormone that fits all the receptor sites in your body.
 If you lost your key, you might be able to use a screwdriver to open your front door lock but if it doesn’t damage the lock the first time, repeated useage of the screwdriver certainly will.
-Likewise synthetic hormones are “extraterrestrial” molecules not designed for your body and it may fool your receptor site for awhile, but eventually the receptor will be damaged.
+Likewise synthetic hormones are “extraterrestrial” molecules not designed for your body and it may fool some of your receptors, but many of the receptors are not affected.
+In other cases, the synthetic hormone over-stimultes the recptors.
 Without proper functioning receptor sites, there can be no appropriate cellular function.
 Again, synthetic hormones like premarin over-excite the estrogen receptor site causing inflammation which cause cysts to form and can become a cancerous tumor over time.
 This is why the synthetic hormones increase a woman’s risk for breast, uterus, and ovarian cancer.
 Increased incidence of heart attack, stroke, and blood lots also occurs.
 The truth about the hazards of synthetic hormones came to light a few years ago when a pharmaceutical company conducted a five year double-blind study on women, half receiving synthetic hormones and half receiving placebo.
 The pharmaceutical company was convinced their drug would make people healthier.
 The study was stopped within two years because of the alarming rate of increased rates of cancer, heart attacks, strokes, blood clots, and fractures among the group receiving synthetic hormone!
 Once this study came to light, the volume of prescriptions for synthetic hormones obviously reduced due to doctor and patient awareness since this was made public.
-It will not be long before studies will show that these men using synthetic Testosterone will have increased cardiovascular and cancer rates.
+It will not be long before studies will show that these men using synthetic testosterone will have increased cardiovascular and cancer rates.
 Mark my words!

 Wow!
 You are probably thinking I don’t want any part of taking hormones.
 So, what is the difference between natural bio-identical hormone replacement and synthetic hormone replacement?
 There are several.
 The first is that natural bio-identical hormone replacement is just that: supplementing hormones exactly like your body makes.
 Bio-identical hormones such as testosterone, estrogen, progesterone, pregnenelone, and DHEA are derived from yams, and contain the exact molecule that your body produces!
 The second is that the doseage is in amounts that are consistant with levels that a healthy 25 year old would have.
 They are physiological doses, not supra-physiological doses.
 There are no negative side effects and increased cancer risks with using bio-identical in physiological doses.
 In fact, studies demonstrate all degenerative diseases including cancer and heart disease, stroke, and diabetes are decreased with hormone levels in the top 25%.
 Make sense?